Exchange rate

+The exchange rate may be quoted as a ratio, for instance, USD/EUR might be equal to 0.8625.
+In this case, the ratio must be interpreted as adimensional, that is, USD/EUR=0.8625, or 1 USD = 0.8625 EUR, meaning that 1 United States dollar will be exchanged for 0.8625 Euros, or that 1 Euro will be exchanged for 1/0.8625=1.1594 United States dollars.
+Equivalently, EUR/USD = 1.1594.

 Each country determines the exchange rate regime that will apply to its currency.
 For example, a currency may be floating, pegged (fixed), or a hybrid.
 Governments can impose certain limits and controls on exchange rates.
 Countries can also have a strong or weak currency.
-There is no agreement in the economic literature on the optimal national exchange rate (unlike on the subject of trade where free trade is considered optimal).
+There is no agreement in the economic literature on the optimal national exchange rate policy (unlike on the subject of trade where free trade is considered optimal).
 Rather, national exchange rate regimes reflect political considerations.